Skip to main content

 How difficult is the cycling?

 This tends to be dependent on ability and/or how hard you want to try up the climbs.
-If you are confidant of making the climbs quickly, which means you’ll be climbing for up to an hour, then you’ll need a 39x27 gear.
-Most fit club level riders able to comfortably cover three to four hours or more in the UK will get by on this gear without struggling too much.
+If you're confidant of making the climbs quickly, which means you’ll be climbing for up to an hour, then you’ll need a 39x27 gear.
+Most fit riders of club level that comfortably cover three to four hours or more in the UK will get by on this gear without struggling too much.
 If you know you’ll take a little longer then your bike needs to be equipped with either a compact triple or double chain set.
 This will ensure you have low enough gears to ride comfortably at a pace that suits your level.

 Renting bikes